Lucidchart Alternatives by Switching Job

 When Atlas fits for source-grounded diagrams

-Use Atlas if the bottleneck is source traceability before diagramming.
-Use a diagram editor if the evidence is already settled and the team only needs a clean visual artifact.
+Use Atlas if the team cannot trace each planned box to a source.
+Use a drawing app if the facts are settled and the team only needs a clean visual.

 Compare sources in Atlas